baotram237/K-means/README.md

 - How many customer segments can be created and their buying behaviors or other features?
 - What strategy can be implemented for each segment?

+# Dataset
-- The dataset (sourced from Kaggle) includes all online transactions of a company in English, collected over a period of 1 year, consisting of **516,384 rows** and **8 fields**:
+The dataset (sourced from Kaggle) includes all online transactions of a company in English, collected over a period of 1 year, consisting of **516,384 rows** and **8 fields**:
 - InvoiceNo: invoice number
 - StockCode: product code
 - Description: product name